• Skip to primary navigation

 1. The warm soup will help ease the pain in your throat.
 It is also believed that the soup has anti-inflammatory properties as well.
 Another reason that you feel better is that the heat from a hot bowl of soup can also aid in breaking up congestion.

 2. Many people call this Instant Pot Jewish chicken soup Jewish penicillin because it can help you feel better when you have a cold or flu.
-I know that when I am sick, nothing makes me feel better, like a nice big bowl of yummy soup.
+I know that when I am sick, nothing makes me feel better like a nice big bowl of yummy soup.

 Even in rural Zambia, while working at a small mission hospital, I would make this soup every week.
 I would also make brown rice and keep both in the refrigerator.
 Whenever I needed something quick, I would heat up a bowl of this delicious soup and toss in some rice for an instant meal.
 Thank you.
 This is a wonderful recipe.
-Twasanta mwane means "thank you" in the Kikaonde language here in NW Zambia."
+Twasanta mwane means “thank you” in the Kikaonde language here in NW Zambia.”
+Allan., Pinterest comment

 Ingredient Notes: